hasura/temporal-data-catalog-connector/README.md

 # Wrapping it up

-Your supergraph metadata is now available within the supergraph for direct reporting and analysis, its available as a direct connection to your database, and you can browse your metadata through neo4j.
+Your supergraph metadata is now available within the supergraph for direct querying, its available as a direct connection to your database, and you can browse your metadata through neo4j.